alexstanbury/chartist-plugin-axistitle/README.md

 ## Example

-Install using `npm install` then run/edit the example.html file to see the plugin in action
+Install using `npm install` then run/edit the example.html file to see the plugin in action.

+## Build

+Use `npm run build` to build a minimised version.